In this page

 Trends in the sickness absence rate

-Sickness absence shows wide seasonal variation throughout the year with the rate lower in summer and higher in winter.
-To provide clearer information on long term changes to the rate of sickness absence a 12 month moving average is shown in Chart 1.
-The chart shows the 12 month moving average has remained at around 6.0% over the year to January 2021 but has since started to decrease.
+Sickness absence shows wide seasonal variation throughout the year with lower rates in summer and higher rates in winter.
+To provide clearer information on longer term changes to the rate of sickness absence, a 12-month moving average is shown in Figure 1.

-The chart also shows that the sickness absence rate for April 2020 is the highest recorded monthly rate (7.5%) followed by December 2020 (7.1%) – given the timing this is more than likely attributed to COVID-19.
-Those NHS staff self-isolating, which includes shielding staff, are not counted as being off sick and are therefore not included in these sickness absence rates.
-Monthly sickness absence rates by NHS organisation and staff group can be found on StatsWales.
+NHS staff who are self-isolating, including shielding staff (shielding advice was paused from 1 April 2021), are not counted as being on sick absence and are therefore not included in these sickness absence rates.
+Monthly sickness absence rates by NHS organisation and staff group are published on StatsWales.

 Sickness absence rate by NHS organisation

-The Welsh Ambulance Services NHS Trust had the highest sickness absence rate (8.1%) of all NHS organisations this quarter, with the lowest rate being in Digital Health and Care Wales (1.7%).
+The Welsh Ambulance Services NHS Trust had the highest sickness absence rate (9.7%) of all NHS organisations in Apr-Jun 2022, with the lowest rate being in Health Education and Improvement Wales (1.4%).

-Cwm Taf Morgannwg had the highest sickness absence (6.4%) of all local health boards (LHBs) for the quarter ended 30 June 2021, with the lowest rate being in Hywel Dda (4.9%).
+Swansea Bay had the highest sickness absence (7.8%) of all local health boards, with the lowest rate being in Powys (5.9%).

 Data for all organisations is available on StatsWales.